zainabch123/auth-roles/README.md

 **Option 2**
 - Switch Bearer auth for a different style of auth (e.g. OAuth2, passport.js)

+**You might need to change the existing tests to satisfy this extension - do so within reason.**

 **Option 3**
 - Create a front-end application to consume this API.
 You are free to use any technology for this - the only requirements are:
     - registration & login forms